jatwigg/cmus-android-remote/README.md

 How to use this
 ===============

-1) Start cmus like so
+1) Start your cmus like so
 ```
 cmus --listen 0.0.0.0
 ```